edjo241/Hatio_ToDo_Application/README.md

 4. #Note

 1. Used Github access token to create gist.
 It may expires which cause error to generates gist file , if it happens please replace with the new github access token.
-2. Gist file will also save in the directory exporedProjects locally.
+2. Gist file will also save in the directory exporedProjects locally in the backend directory.

 5. Build the project using Maven:
 6. Run the Spring Boot application: